Squeezed superradiance enables robust entanglement-enhanced metrology even with highly imperfect readout

-Single-spin relaxation (single-spin dephasing) generates additional terms in the mean-field equation~\eqref{eqn:MFTSpin:Sxy}, which lead to exponential decay of the transverse polarizations $\hat{S}_{x,y}$ at rates $\gammarel/2$ ($\gammaphi$), see \cite{SM}.
-Starting from a highly polarized initial state $S_z \approx N/2$, the amplification dynamics due to collective decay dominates if the collective cooperativities satisfy $C_\mathrm{rel} \equiv N \Gamma/\gammarel > 1$ ($C_\phi \equiv N \Gamma/\gammaphi > 2$).
-This is shown by the green (blue) data points in Fig.~\ref{fig:ImprovementOverSQL}(a), which are the results of an optimization of $\Deltaphisqamp$ over the amplification time $t$ as well as the squeezing parameters $\rdec$ and $\rini$ for a fixed single-spin cooperativity $\etaphi \equiv \Gamma/\gammaphi = 1/2$ ($\etarel = \Gamma/\gammarel = 1/2$): For small $N$, single-spin dissipation increases the estimation error, but $\Deltaphisqamp$ quickly recovers the ideal results in the absence of single-spin dissipation (given by the dotted green line) with increasing $N$.
+Single-spin relaxation (single-spin dephasing) leads to exponential decay of $\hat{S}_x,\hat{S}_y$ (see \cite{SM}) but, starting from a highly polarized initial state $S_z \approx N/2$, the amplification dynamics due to collective decay dominates if the collective cooperativity satisfies $C_\mathrm{rel} \equiv N \Gamma/\gammarel > 1$ ($C_\phi \equiv N \Gamma/\gammaphi > 2$), as shown by the green (blue) data points in Fig.~\ref{fig:ImprovementOverSQL}(a): For small $N$, single-spin dissipation increases the estimation error, but $\Deltaphisqamp$ quickly recovers the ideal results in the absence of single-spin dissipation (given by the dotted green line) with increasing $N$.